vrcx-plugin-system/vrcx-plugin-system/README.md

    cd vrcx-custom
    .\update.ps1
    ```
-5. **Restart VRCX** - modules will be automatically loaded from GitHub
+5. **Restart VRCX** - plugins will be automatically loaded from GitHub
 6. **Open DevTools** (if debug plugin enabled) or check logs at `%APPDATA%\VRCX\logs\`

 ### What the Update Script Does